infinum/qa-handbook/Automation/Locators.md

 For example, the ID on both Android and iOS for the submit button could be `Submit`.

 What would further make everyone's work easier is having a table, a Figma page or some other document with a list of defined IDs.
 That way, a developer could just check how the ID should look like for the specific element and add it.
-That way, you won't have to constantly inspect elements and the IDs would look the same across multiple platforms.
+Thus, you won't have to constantly inspect elements and the IDs would look the same across multiple platforms.

-Of course, it won't be possible to have the same locator values for every element, but will probably work for most.
+Of course, it won't be possible to have the same locator values for every element, but it will probably work for most.

 ---

 ![dilbert_automation_locators.png](/img/dilbert_automation_locators.png)

+*Image downloaded from [dilbert.com](https://dilbert.com/strip/2022-02-08): 02-08-22 by Scott Adams*